 - What is green burial?
 How does The Co-op Funeral Home of People's Memorial provide it?

-- What is aquamation?
+- What is alkaline hydrolysis (aquamation)?

-- What is carbon-neutral cremation?
+- What is natural organic reduction (terramation)?

 - What happens to the gold dental fillings when someone is cremated?